-- (q) avoid transporting when unaccompanied; - (r) not undress using facilities set aside for them or otherwise undress in sight of them; - (s) not give personal gifts, provide special favours, single them out for special duties or responsibilities; - (t) not consume alcohol, tobacco or other drugs (illicit or otherwise) in their presence or offer alcohol, tobacco or drugs (illicit or otherwise) to them; - (u) not administer medication to them without the consent of their parent or guardian and then only within the Worker's specific scope of practice. - 2.17. disclose any personal relationship that may impact their ability to perform their role on the basis of professional boundary challenges, to their supervisor or if the relationship is with their supervisor make the disclosure to their supervisors' manager; - 2.18. cooperate with any decisions made by the Diocese to assist the Worker to manage any conflict of interest arising from the personal relationship which may include transfer or reassignment of the Worker.
+- (s) if a child's or young person's parent or guardian wishes to engage a Worker to mentor, tutor or care for them outside of the Worker's work at the Diocese, the Worker must: - i. do so in the Workers own individual capacity only and not in conjunction with the Diocese; - ii. disclose this to the Worker's supervisor; and - iii. seek approval for secondary employment from the Diocese. - (t) Not perform unwarranted or unwanted touching of them or engage in inappropriate unnecessary physical contact or act in ways that may cause a child to reasonably fear that unjustified force will be used against them including without limitation massage, kisses, tickling games or facilitate situations which unnecessarily result in close physical contact with them; - Not administer corporal punishment or discipline a child or young person in excess of what is reasonable or appropriate for the situation and the child's or young person's maturity, ability and circumstances to them including without limitation physical discipline or smacking; - (v) Avoid transporting when unaccompanied; - (w) Not undress using facilities set aside for them or otherwise undress in sight of them; - (x) Not give personal gifts, provide special favours, single them out for special duties or responsibilities; - (y) Not consume alcohol, tobacco or other drugs (illicit or otherwise) in their presence or offer alcohol, tobacco or drugs (illicit or otherwise) to them; - (z) Not administer medication to them without the consent of their parent or guardian and then only within the Worker's specific scope of practice; - (aa) disclose any personal relationship that may impact their ability to perform their role on the basis of professional boundary challenges, to their supervisor or if the relationship is with their supervisor make the disclosure to their supervisors' manager; and - (bb) cooperate with any decisions made by the Diocese to assist the Worker to manage any conflict of interest arising from the personal relationship which may include transfer or reassignment of the Worker; - (cc) Report to the Diocesan Safeguarding Manager if they become aware that a Worker has behaved inappropriately towards a child or young person including without limitation breaching this policy; and - (dd) Report to the Child Protection Helpline if they are a Mandatory Reporter and required to do so under legislation;